owlnai/owln.ai/content/blog/your-own-shortener.md

 But how do I get one?

 ## The method
 Kent C. Dodds created [an interesting tool](https://github.com/kentcdodds/netlify-shortener) on GitHub that lets you create short links with a simple console command.
-While it was made for Netlif,y it could be adapted to other sites like Vercel or you could just write a simple Nginx rule if you got a VPS.
+While it was made for Netlify, it could be adapted to other sites like Vercel or you could just write a simple Nginx rule if you got a VPS.

 The explanation of this tool is quite simple.
 It leverages Netlify's built-in redirect system to create a custom route and take you to the desired external address.
 Then it auto-commits and pushes your code to the remote Git repository (e.g Github).
 If you have your Netlify site connected to the repo, it will trigger a new build, making your short link available to the world in a few seconds.